 Building knowledge

 I started to train smart and eat better, utilising all of the knowledge I was building, I became obsessed with the mountain of information that is out there about fitness, food and training.
 I still am!
 I have gathered over the years a library of books relating to fitness, nutrition, motivation, psychology and sports specific training.
 I have read them all and experimented with them all.
+I have also developed an in depth understanding of how the body works (or is supposed to work), particularly from a Musculoskeletal perspective.
+This led me to further study and qualify as a sports massage therapist too.

 Training Others